trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 We throw each one away with a probability `p`.
 A common value of `p` is 0.5.

-t means that no 1 activation can memorize some part of the input because that's what happens if we over fit.
+It means that no one activation can memorize some part of the input because that's what happens if we over fit.
 If we over fit, some part of the model is basically learning to recognize a particular image rather than a feature in general or a particular item.

+Check out this quote from one of the creators, Geoffry Hinton:

 > I went to my bank.
 The tellers kept changing and I asked one of them why.
 He said he didn't know but they got moved around a lot.
 I figured it must be because it would require cooperation between employees to successfully defraud the bank.
 This made me realize that randomly removing a different subset of neurons on each example would prevent conspiracies and thus reduce overfitting.

 [*Hinton: Reddit AMA*](https://www.reddit.com/r/MachineLearning/comments/4w6tsv/ama_we_are_the_google_brain_team_wed_love_to/d6dgyse)

-*Dropout works really well.*
+Dropout stops your neural network from conspiring against you!
+Dropout is a technique that *works really well*, and has become standard practice in training neural networks.

 In fastai nearly every learner has a parameter `ps` for defining how much dropout to use (number between 0 and 1).